-11.2 Serious Adverse Events
+11.2 Serious Adverse Events (SAEs)

-All SAEs, regardless of relationship to surgical intervention, will be recorded from randomisation until 12 months post the surgical intervention or until the patient withdraws or dies.
+All Serious Adverse events (SAEs), will be recorded from randomisation until 12 months post the surgical intervention or until the patient withdraws or dies.
 The site Principal Investigator or their delegate is responsible for the assessment of causality of SAEs.